hyrise/replication/README.md

 For TPC-H and TPC-DS, we obtain model inputs in the following way

 ### Fragment Sizes
-Fragment/column sizes are modeled by using the PostgreSQL function pg_column_size().
+Fragment/column sizes are derived from the database catalog.
+For PostgreSQL, we use the function pg_column_size().
 In case there is a single column index on an attribute, i.e., the attribute is part of a primary key, the according fragment size is increased by the index size.
 We use the command pg_table_size(index name) to calculate index sizes.
+Fragment sizes depend, for example, on the scale factor, encoding scheme, and used database system.
+Hence, there may be multiple versions for the same workload in the repository.

 ### Query Costs
-We modeled query costs as average processing time for a query in PostgreSQL with random template parameters.
+We modeled query costs as average processing time for a query with random template parameters.
-Query costs depend, for example, on the hardware and PostgreSQL version.
+Query costs depend, for example, on the hardware and used database system.
 Hence, there may be multiple versions for the same workload in the repository.

 ## TPC-H